10 Things That Make a Great RPG

-If you're a fan of computer RPGs, you've no doubt seen some games classified as RPGs that you would not classify as RPGs.
+If you're a fan of RPGs, you've no doubt seen some games classified as RPGs that you would not consider as such.
 You've probably also seen games that you consider RPGs being dismissed by other gamers as not being worthy of the title.

-In this hub, I take a look at some of the elements that are typically classified as staples of the genre.
-In my opinion (hey, I wrote this for fun!) a game that contains all of these elements is not only an RPG, but a great one!
+In my opinion (hey, I wrote this for fun!), a game that contains all of these elements is not only an RPG, but a great one!

 Many great RPGs start with a great setting.
-By setting I don't mean the 3d or 2d art that is used to create the map that the players explore, but the history, geography, races, cultures, religions, technology, traditions, factions, lore and legends that inspire the player and make them want to get involved.
+By setting, I don't mean 2D or 3D art that is used to create the map that the players explore.
+But the history, geography, races, cultures, religions, technology, traditions, factions, lore and legends that inspire the player and make them want to get involved.

-Any great setting can be a great start for a RPG, which is why you often see popular franchises (eg. Lord of the Rings, Star Wars, Star Trek, etc.) being turned into role-playing games.
-But even games with very unoriginal or derivative settings can make for great-role-playing as long as enough of the other elements are well executed.
+Any great setting can be a great start for an RPG, which is why you often see popular franchises (e.g., The Lord of the Rings, Star Wars, Star Trek) being turned into role-playing games.
+But even games with very unoriginal or derivative settings can make for great roleplaying, as long as enough of the other elements are well executed.

-The Elder Scrolls, for example, could hardly have been called 'original' when Arena was released back in 1994: most of it was obviously derivative.
-Over successive sequels, however, the developers have managed to create a deep and rich history through books, dialogue, architecture and other elements so that players who have grown familiar with the setting can now immerse themselves in one of the most elaborately detailed fantasy worlds ever created.
+The Elder Scrolls, for example, could hardly have been called 'original' when Arena was released back in 1994—most of it was obviously derivative.
+Over successive sequels, however, the developers have managed to create a deep and rich history through books, dialogue, architecture and other elements so players who have grown familiar with the setting can immerse themselves in one of the most elaborately detailed fantasy worlds ever created.

 2. Character Building

-Many RPGs, though, don't give you a choice when it comes to character creation: instead, they assign a character to you, or allow you to choose from a selection of pre-made characters.
+But many RPGs don't give you a choice when it comes to character creation—instead, they assign a character to you or allow you to choose from a selection of pre-made characters.
 Once you assume control of that character, you usually have some degree of control over that character's progress and you can choose things like which skill trees to develop or how you want your character to interact with NPCs.
-The amount of control that you have varies depending on the game.
+The amount of control that you have varies, depending on the game.

-Developers usually take this approach of assigning pre-made characters so that they can tell you a specific story.
-They've probably invested a lot of time and talent making this story as exciting and engaging as possible, and, indeed, these RPGs often excel in narrative structure, dialogue, characterization, cinematics, music, and voice acting.
+Developers usually take the approach of assigning pre-made characters so that they can tell you a specific story.
+They've probably invested a lot of time and talent to make the story as exciting and engaging as possible, and, indeed, these RPGs often excel in narrative structure, dialogue, characterization, cinematics, music, and voice acting.
 But in order to provide this quality and attention to detail, they often have to sacrifice player choice.
 It's hard to write dialogue directed at the player's character if you don't know beforehand what their race, occupation, or personal history are.

 Once you have a character and a setting, the first thing you're going to want to do is explore the game world.
 Game worlds take on a variety of shapes and sizes, from strictly linear 'links in a chain', where the player progresses through narrative fragments, or scenes, and isn't allowed to stray from them, to zoned world maps where players must progressively unlock later maps after completing earlier maps, to completely open game worlds where the only real limit imposed on the player is the outer edge of the map.

-Exploration covers more than just moving around the map, however.
+However, exploration involves more than just moving around the map.
 An important part of exploration is how interactive the world is and how dynamic it feels.
 If you can pick up many different kinds of objects and move them around, open doors and containers, turn lights and taps on and off, etc., the world feels much more real than a world that only allows you to interact with a limited number of quest objects.
 Similarly, a world with dynamic weather, a realistic day/night cycle, moving water, realistic plants and animals and all the appropriate ambient noises will feel much more alive and inviting.

 Personally, I prefer open world maps with real weather and day/night cycles.
 Choice is an important element in RPGs, and being able to choose where your character is headed at any given point in time is an important element of choice for me.
 If I'm restricted to exploring a limited area, the weather never changes, and my character feels frozen in time it doesn't really feel like I have very much choice.